Bestinvest Logo

 This growth is set to continue.
 In 2019 the UK became the first major economy to commit to net zero emissions, and cleaner electricity is a key part of that.
 Wider awareness of environmental issues means that consumers and businesses are also increasingly uncomfortable with receiving their power from ‘dirty’ sources.

-Renewable energy has also become increasingly attractive as an investment option.
-However, shares in companies such as turbine manufacturers are highly correlated to equity markets generally, and come with similar volatility.
-Instead we favour investing in the wind farms and solar parks themselves, using investment companies listed on the London Stock Exchange.
-There are a number available which we believe to be high quality.
-Some examples are outlined below but remember this is not advice to invest:
+That's why we favour investing in wind farms and solar parks themselves, using investment companies listed on the London Stock Exchange.
+There are a number available which we believe to be high quality and have outlined below.
+Remember, this is not advice to invest in these specific stocks and you should carry out your own research.

-The Renewables Infrastructure Group.
-In what is a fairly new sector this is one of the rare trusts with a proven pedigree, having launched in 2013 and being managed by two leaders in the field, InfraRed Capital Partners and Renewable Energy Systems.
+The Renewables Infrastructure Group In what is a fairly new sector this is one of the rare trusts with a proven pedigree, having launched in 2013 and being managed by two leaders in the field, InfraRed Capital Partners and Renewable Energy Systems.
 Operating in the UK, Ireland and continental Europe, it invests primarily in wind farms but also has some exposure to solar (around 11%).
-Last year its portfolio generated 4,125 GWh of electricity, enough to power 1.1 million homes.
+In 2023 its portfolio generated 5,986 GWh of electricity, enough to power 1.8 million homes.

-Octopus Renewables Infrastructure Trust.
-This is a newer vehicle having launched in 2019, but still has an experienced manager in the Octopus Renewables team which was formed in 2010.
+Octopus Renewables Infrastructure Trust This is a newer vehicle having launched in 2019, but still has an experienced manager in the Octopus Renewables team which was formed in 2010.
 It takes a more diverse approach, with the portfolio split almost equally between wind and solar assets and spread across the UK and continental Europe.
 Another differentiator is that as well as operational assets, it also invests in assets in their construction phase.
-Though these are riskier than operational assets, they can generate higher returns.
+Though these are riskier than operational assets, they have the potential to generate higher returns.

 The attractions of renewables

-Clearly renewable energy trusts are highly attractive from an environmental point of view, but we believe they also have a number of strong attributes as investments.
+Their low carbon credentials make renewable energy trusts highly attractive from an environmental point of view, but we believe they also have several strong attributes as investments:

 Income

-Our favourite renewables products are designed to pay out high levels of income, typically around 4-5%.
+Our favourite renewables products are designed to pay out high levels of income, typically around 5-6%.
 This appears attractive even compared to the high-yielding UK equity market and substantially higher than that available from global equities or bonds.
-(Source: Refinitiv Eikon 9 June 2022)
+Note that this level of income is not guaranteed, and the amount paid out could be less than this.
+(Source: Morningstar 13 May 2024)

 Total returns

-Renewable investments have also delivered attractive returns on a total return basis, though investors should be aware that it’s those high yields that have delivered most of these gains – capital growth has been more moderate.
-(Source: Lipper for Investment Management)
+Renewable investments have also delivered attractive returns on a total return (capital growth plus income) basis, though investors should be aware that it’s those high yields that have delivered most of these gains – capital growth has been more moderate.
+Although past performance isn't a guide to the future.
+(Source: Morningstar)

 Diversification